-A. Yes and no. A critical component of service-learning, professional development, and interprofessional education is voluntary participation.
-If an event is mandatory for your department, program, etc., that activity cannot count toward the badge program.
+A. Yes and no. A critical component of service-learning and professional development is voluntary participation.
+If an event is mandatory or "expected" for your department or program, then that activity cannot count toward the badge program.
 However, attending seminars where attendance is not compulsory (such as professional development webinars or special seminars) does count toward the program.